darothen/ai-models-for-all/README.md

   long forecast, the GPU container should really only be running for < 20 minutes, which means that at today's (11-25-2023) market rates of $3.73/hr per A100 GPU, it should cost about a bit more than a dollar to generate a forecast, all-in.

+## Roadmap

+The following major projects are slated for Q1'24:

+**Operational AI Model Forecasts** - We will begin running pseudo-operational forecasts for all included models in early Q1 using GFS initial conditions in near-real-time, and disseminating the outputs in a publicly available Google Cloud Storage bucket (per model licensing restrictions).

+**Post-processing / Visualization** - We will implement some simple (optional) routines to post-process the default GRIB outputs into more standard ARCO formats, and generate a complete set of visualizations that users can review as a stand-alone gallery.
+Pending collaborations, we will try to make these available on popular model visualization websites (contact @darothen if you're interested in hosting).

+**Porting to `earth2mip`** - Although we've used ecmwf-labs/ai-models for the initial development, this package's extremely tight coupling with ECMWF infrastructure and the climetlab library pose considerable development challenges.
+Therefore, we aim to re-write this library using the NVIDIA/earth2mip framework.
+This is a far more comprehensive and extensible framework for preparing a variety of modeling and learning tasks related to AI-NWP, and provides access to the very large library of AI models NVIDIA is collecting for their model zoo.
+This will likely be built in a stand-alone package, e.g. `earth2mip-for-all`, but the goal is to provide the same accessibility and ease-of-use for users who simply want to run these models to create their own forecasts with limited engineering/infrastructure investment.